 Ability to work with a diverse group of people in a diplomatic and effective manner.

 Exemplary attention to detail with strong proof reading and grammar skills.

 Must be able to analyze, manage and appropriately prioritize scheduling for an extremely busy calendar.

-Experience with Concur, Outlook and Other University of Michigan IT systems is desired.
+Experience utilizing Outlook, Concur and other University of Michigan IT systems is desired.

-Knowledge of University policy, rules and regulations is required.
+Knowledge of University policies, rules, and regulations is desired.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 Job openings are posted for a minimum of seven calendar days.
 The review and selection process may begin as early as the eighth day after posting.
 This opening may be removed from posting boards and filled anytime after the minimum posting period has ended.